joedougherty/buildaspider/docs/BFS.rst

 This is a small site with a simple structure.
 We could click around and visit all its pages manually eventually.
-But in order to explore a site programmatically, we will want to find an appropriate data structure.
+But in order to explore a site programmatically, we will want to find and use an appropriate data structure.

 -----